The IES Abroad Intensive Acting Program gives you an intensive, practical approach to performance.

 Important note: A core value espoused by The National Theatre School of Ireland-Gaiety School of Acting is ensemble.
 This program is physically and emotionally demanding and all students participate fully in all aspects of the training process.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

 Our mission is simple: to provide you with the best study abroad experience possible—which includes the highest quality academic and cultural experiences.

-Designed for theater students seeking an intensive, practical approach to performance, this program lets you immerse yourself in a conservatory-style acting program.
-All courses are required and are taught at the Gaiety School of Acting-National Theatre School of Ireland and IES Abroad.
+Designed for theatre students seeking an intensive, practical approach to performance, this program lets you immerse yourself in a conservatory-style acting program.
+All courses are required and are taught at The National Theatre School of Ireland-Gaiety School of Acting (NTSI-GSA) and IES Abroad.